shayrh/DevSecOps20/labs/linux-basics/linux-basics-2.md

 ### Tasks:

-1. Create a new user named `alice`. sudo useradd alice
+1. Create a new user named `alice`. 'sudo useradd alice'
-2. Create a new group named `devops`.sudo groupadd devops
+2. Create a new group named `devops`.'sudo groupadd devops'
-3. Add `alice` to the `devops` group. <!-- sudo usermod -a -G devops alice -->
+3. Add `alice` to the `devops` group. 'sudo usermod -a -G devops alice'
-4. Display `alice`'s user and group information. <!-- id alice -->
+4. Display `alice`'s user and group information. 'id alice'
-5. Delete the user `alice` and remove their home directory.
+5. Delete the user `alice` and remove their home directory.'sudo userdel -r alice'

 ---